Floer theory for Lagrangian cobordisms: The transfer and co-transfer map for concatenations of cobordisms

-The gluing result Theorem \ref{thm:gluing} also generalises to this setting (see \cite[Lemma 3.14]{RationalSFT}), giving a bijection between buildings of the above type where all components are of Fredholm index zero, and punctured $J_a \odot_N J_b$-holomorphic discs for each $N \gg 0$ sufficiently large.
+There is a gluing result in this setting (see \cite[Lemma 3.14]{RationalSFT}), giving a bijection between buildings of the above type where all components are of Fredholm index zero, and punctured $J^a_\bullet \odot_N J^b_\bullet$-holomorphic strips for each $N \gg 0$ sufficiently large.
 Figure \ref{fig:strech_hol_buil} schematically depicts two such buildings.